flomath/fluxos/_posts/2015-03-15-interrupts.md

 To activate an interrupt for a device, you will have to enable a bit in the MPU_INTC_INTCPS_MIR register.
 See table 10-4 in the OMAP reference and use our method `void interrupt_add_listener(uint32_t irq, interrupt_callback* listener)`.

 ### System call
-The seperation of proccess and OS space usually means that the process cannot access the OS space, because of the system mode.
+The seperation of proccess and OS space usually means that the process cannot access the OS space, because of the user/system mode.
 That means that an interface/API is needed to access OS space, a so called system call.

 A system call is defined by the interrupt vectors.
 If such a system call is called, it does not run in the interrupt mode as usual, but does run in the system mode.
-The declaration of a function with pragma `SWI_ALIAS` is needed, that processes can call system calls.
+The declaration of a function in our case `syscall` is needed.
+This function is annotated with the pragma `SWI_ALIAS`.

 ```c
 #pragma SWI_ALIAS(syscall, 0)